How Property Taxes Can Determine Buying Power When Buying a Home In 2026

 When people are looking to buy a home, they usually pay a lot of attention to the sale price and their monthly mortgage payments.
 But there’s something else that can really mess with your budget: property taxes.
+In 2026, more buyers are discovering that property taxes can determine buying power just as much as their income, credit score, or down payment.

-In 2025, more buyers are discovering that property taxes can determine buying power just as much as their income, credit score, or down payment.
 High property taxes can eat into your monthly budget, lower your qualifying loan amount, and even change where you can afford to live.

-At Gustan Cho Associates, we specialize in helping borrowers understand how property taxes impact mortgage approval and show them smart ways to maximize affordability — even if other lenders said no.
+At Gustan Cho Associates, we specialize in helping borrowers understand how property taxes impact mortgage approval and show them smart ways to maximize affordability — even if other lenders said no. In the following paragraphs, we will cover how property taxes can determine buying power on homes.

 What Are Property Taxes and Why Do They Matter?